ssMaritime.com & ssMaritime.net

 MS Baudouinville 1950 - 1957

-A fine view of the MS Baudouinville (2) in her early days
+Here is a fine view of the MS Baudouinville (2) in her early days

 Baudouinville (2) was launched on March 4, 1950 and delivered to Cie.
 Maritime Belge on September 7.
 She departed Antwerp on her maiden voyage for Matadi, in the Belgium Congo on September 19.
 She accommodated 248 passengers and was equipped with excellent public rooms.
 The main Lounge was located forward on B (Promenade) Deck, with the Verandah Café aft facing the open decks.
 Cabins were either singles or twin bedded with all having private facilities.
 Most of these being on C (Shelter) deck, including all the deluxe accommodations and these were fully air-conditioned, whilst the cabins on B Deck, between the forward and aft lounges were not and had fan forced ventilation.
 The Dinning Room was located forward on D deck and this spacious room was fully air-conditioned.
 As the ship had six holds she obviously had a considerable general cargo capacity.